Engine Lathe Basics 211

 ways

-A set of parallel tracks along which a machine component moves.
-The ways allow the carriage and tailstock to move along the bed of the lathe.
+A set of parallel tracks that allow machine tool components to move accurately.
+The ways on an engine lathe allow the carriage and tailstock to move along the bed.

 workholding